derekwang99/DH110-DEREKWANG/assignment06/README.md

 The user seemed to get the gist of the app, saying that it was a sort of fuse between Facebook and Instagram.
 Upon asking him what the questions were for, he correctly responded that it was likely to narrow down one's interests to find a group.
 The user did not have much to say about the intial slide designs (the emotion level check-up and the recommendations.

 ## Revisions
-1. I changed my primary color from a grey (#595959) to a darker grey (#424242) to improve contrast even more, and for the whiter panels, I changed the text color from grey to pitch black, which now satisfies WCAG AAA.
+1. I changed my primary color from a grey (#595959) to a darker grey (#424242) to improve contrast even more, and for the whiter panels, I changed the text color from grey (#666666) to pitch black (#000000), which now satisfies WCAG AAA and better serves the elderly's vision.